Today's Articles

 School authorities argued that special provisions had been made for "colored" students.
 Since Boston maintained racially segregated schools, Sarah passed five White schools on her way to the Black schools, and the school board contended it was of no consequence.
 Roberts retained the talented attorney, abolitionist, and later the United States Senator Charles Sumner.
 Sumner worked with Robert Morris, a young Black abolitionist and activist lawyer from Boston.
 This legal team broke new ground in their argument before the court.
 Invoking "the great principle" embodied in the Constitution of Massachusetts, they asserted that all persons, regardless of race or color, stand as equals before the law.

-In April 1850, the Supreme Judicial Court issued its ruling in Roberts v.
+In April 1850, the Supreme Judicial Court ruled in Roberts v.
 Boston.
-Chief Justice Shaw, unmoved by impassioned oratory about freedom and equality, decided the case on narrow legal groups, ruling in favor of the right of the school committee to set education policy as it saw fit.
+Chief Justice Shaw, unmoved by impassioned oratory about freedom and equality, decided the case on narrow legal groups, ruling in favor of the school committee's right to set education policy as it saw fit.
 Shaw could find no constitutional reason for abolishing Black schools.
 Boston's schools would remain segregated.
 The community was stunned.

 Reference: